wstoffers/owlbearBbq/README.md

 ## Follow the Data

 With Austin's Franklin Barbecue already on his resume, Chef Karl Fallenius opened Denver's Owlbear Barbecue on May 9, 2019[[2]](#references).
+Since then, his windy corner has been an olfactory temptation for passers-by - rooted in Central Texas techniques, but with a Denver twist.
+It is this unique combination that makes Owlbear a valuable study.
+Regionality in smoked brisket is often debated, but the focus is typically wood or ingredient sourcing.
+This examination, however, is focused on regional weather.

 #### Figure 1: Flow of Data
 ![Flow of Data](factor0/images/flowOfData.png)